AdobeDocs/experience-manager-cloud-service.pt-BR/help/move-to-cloud-service/execution.md

 ## Refatoração de código {#code-refactor}

 Desenvolver e executar o código no AEM como um serviço de nuvem requer uma alteração no conjunto de ideias.
-Observe que o código deve ser resiliente, especialmente porque uma instância pode ser interrompida a qualquer momento.
-O código em execução no serviço de nuvem deve estar ciente de que ele está sempre em execução em um cluster.
-Isso significa que há sempre mais de uma instância em execução.
+It should be noted that code must be resilient, especially as an instance might be stopped at any time.
+Code running in Cloud Service must be aware of the fact that it is always running in a cluster.
+This means that there is always more than one instance running.

-Determinadas alterações são necessárias para que os projetos do AEM Maven sejam compatíveis com o AEM como um serviço em nuvem.
-O AEM como um serviço em nuvem exige uma separação de *conteúdo* e *código* em pacotes separados para implantação no AEM.
+Certain changes are required to AEM Maven projects to be compatible with AEM as a Cloud Service.
+AEM as a Cloud Service requires a separation of *content* and *code* into discrete packages for deployment into AEM.

 * `/apps` e `/libs` são consideradas áreas imutáveis do AEM, pois não podem ser alteradas (criar, atualizar, excluir) após o AEM ser iniciado (isto é, no tempo de execução).
 Qualquer tentativa de alterar uma área imutável no tempo de execução falhará.

-* Tudo o resto no repositório, `/content` , `/conf` , `/var` , `/home` , `/etc` , `/oak:index` , `/system` , `/tmp` , etc. são todas áreas mutáveis, o que significa que podem ser alteradas em tempo de execução.
+* Everything else in the repository, `/content` , `/conf` , `/var` , `/home` , `/etc` , `/oak:index` , `/system` , `/tmp` , etc. are all mutable areas, meaning they can be changed at runtime.

 Consulte a Estrutura [do pacote](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html#recommended-package-structure) recomendada para obter mais detalhes.

-Há algumas diretrizes de desenvolvimento adicionais que você precisa conhecer ao desenvolver no AEM como um serviço em nuvem.
+There are some additional development guidelines that you need to be aware of when developing on AEM as a Cloud Service.
 Consulte [AEM como Diretrizes](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/development-guidelines.html) de desenvolvimento de serviços em nuvem para saber mais.

-Na fase de planejamento, você deve ter uma lista de áreas que precisam ser refatorizadas para serem compatíveis com o serviço em nuvem.
+From your Planning phase, you should have a list of areas that need to be refactored to be compatible with Cloud Service.
 Você também deve revisar as Diretrizes [de](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/development-guidelines.html) desenvolvimento para obter mais detalhes sobre como redimensionar e otimizar o código para ir para o Serviço de nuvem.

 Para ajudar a acelerar algumas de suas tarefas de refatoração de código, você pode usar as seguintes ferramentas: